abduh3131/port/README.md

-# Nova Quinn · Futuristic Portfolio
+# Elliot Cipher · Signal Portfolio

-A multi-page, animation-rich personal portfolio designed to showcase immersive engineering work, projects, and contact pathways for future collaborators.
+Hacker-inspired personal portfolio for showcasing secure product work, projects, and contact channels.
+Built as a modular React/Vite app so you can extend every section without touching layout code.

 ## Features

-- **Cinematic landing experience** with animated stats, capability highlights, and a career trajectory timeline.
+- **Hacker-styled landing page** with terminal panel, mission stats, and focus areas that surface your value quickly.
-- **Modular projects gallery** powered by structured data and reusable cards so new work can be added with a single object.
+- **Modular projects grid** powered by `src/data/projects.js` so adding a new project only requires updating structured data and dropping in artwork.
-- **Résumé hub** featuring downloadable PDF, skill constellations, and recognition timeline.
+- **Résumé snapshot** including downloadable PDF, recognition log, and skills stack grouped for quick scanning.
-- **Communications console** linking to GitHub, LinkedIn, and email with neon hover interactions.
+- **Contact console** highlighting preferred channels and availability, ready for your handles and inbox.
-- **Futuristic ambience** created with layered gradients, particle fields, and Framer Motion transitions across all routes.
+- **Lightweight animation system** using IntersectionObserver reveals and CSS-driven ambience for a smooth experience.

 ## Tech stack